12 Best Characters in Christopher Nolan Movies, Ranked

 8. Walter Finch – Insomnia (2002)

-One of the rare instances where the marvelous Robin Williams played an antagonist.
+It is one of the rare instances in which the marvelous Robin Williams plays an antagonist.
 Walter Finch is a quirky villain who silently emerges to be a threatening force in ‘Insomnia’.
 Seemingly, he doesn’t possess any mannerisms of a classic villainous character, and Nolan justifies this accurately by casting Williams for the role.
 He is a crime novel writer who develops an interest towards a student of his and later kills her revealing his psychopathic spirit underneath.
 Being an established crime novelist, he is always one step ahead of the Police and even manages to distract an experienced detective.

 7. Bane – The Dark Knight Rises (2012)